ReconfigureIO/UX/docs/source/overview.rst

 .. image::  ProgramStructure.png

-When using ``reco`` to simulate, build and deploy your programs you will work within a **project**.
-You can view simulations, builds and deployments per project, which is really useful when working on several work-streams at the same time, each of which might have several builds and deployments.
+When using ``reco`` to simulate, build and deploy your programs, you will work within a **project**.
+You can then list items per project, which is really useful when you've got several work-streams going at the same time, each with several builds and deployments.

 .. note::